Official-phdesigns/KillTheHost/README.md

 ### Connecting a Domain
 1. Whitelist your public IP address in the Namecheap API settings to allow external requests
 2. Create a scoped API token in Cloudflare (avoid using the global API key)
-3. Assign Zone → DNS → Edit permissions to the token for the target domain
+3. Assign the following permissions to the token for the target domain:
+   - Account → Cloudflare Tunnel → Edit & Read
+   - Zone → Zone → Read
+   - Zone → DNS → Edit & Read
-4. Open KillTheHost and navigate to Domains & Tunnels
+4. Open KillTheHost and navigate to **Domains & Tunnels**
-5. Provide your Cloudflare API token
+5. In **⚙ Settings → Cloudflare**, paste your API token and save
-6. Enter your Namecheap API credentials (API key + username)
+6. In **⚙ Settings → Namecheap**, enter your API key and username
 7. Select the desired domain and map it to your local service (port/container)
 8. Apply changes — DNS records are provisioned automatically; no manual configuration required